Karios Forge - User Guide

 • Inventory: Node details -> Hardware Inventory

-• Unprovision: Node details -> Unprovision (top-right)
+• Unprovision (reset to Ready): Node details -> Unprovision (top-right header)

 14. New User Journey (First Operational Run)